 The Region II RWSP previously identified approximately 5 mgd of new beneficial reuse available to offset demands on the coastal Floridan aquifer.
 In response to regulatory and cooperative planning efforts, significant investments in reuse have been made in the region, particularly for golf course irrigation in coastal areas.
-As of 2015, 25 reuse applications associated with 11 reuse systems in Region II were permitted for public access reclaimed water, producing an estimated 9.57 mgd for public access reuse (DEP, 2016).
-These facilities supported landscape irrigation for approximately 2,434 residences, 17 golf courses, 14 parks, four schools, and two cooling towers.
+As of 2016, 27 reuse applications associated with 10 reuse systems in Region II were permitted for public access reclaimed water, producing an estimated 9.53 mgd for public access reuse (DEP 2017).
+These facilities supported landscape irrigation for approximately 3,010 residences, 16 golf courses, 11 parks, three schools, and three cooling towers.
 Past District funding assistance has helped provide for construction of wastewater infrastructure improvements to facilitate reuse near the City of Freeport and in north-central Okaloosa County.

-Statewide water reuse coordination efforts continued in FY 2015-2016 in support of the Senate Bill 536 initiative to evaluate the expanded use of reclaimed water, as well as stormwater and excess surface water.
-The District is also continuing efforts to further identify opportunities for more integrated water management and resource sustainability in northwest Florida.
-Additionally, the District works with utilities in the region to expand the use of reclaimed water to meet non-potable water needs through a districtwide water supply grant program.
-Since 2013, \$1,478,423 has been awarded for six reuse projects in Region II that include: expanding and upgrading reuse systems in the cities of Fort Walton Beach and Niceville in Okaloosa County and the City of Gulf Breeze, the Holley Navarre Water System, and Pace Water System in Santa Rosa County.
+The District continued efforts to further identify opportunities for more integrated water management and resource sustainability in northwest Florida in FY 2016-2017.
+Additionally, the District continued to support projects with utilities to expand the use of reclaimed water to meet non-potable water needs through the districtwide water supply grant program.
+Since 2013, \$1,083,923 has been awarded for six reuse projects in Region II that include: expanding and upgrading reuse systems in the cities of Fort Walton Beach and Niceville in Okaloosa County and the City of Gulf Breeze, the Holley Navarre Water System, and Pace Water System in Santa Rosa County.
 With grant funding from the District, the City of Mary Esther will complete a reclaimed water feasibility study by June 2018.